-1. Click on the green button in the received email
+1. Click on the blue 'Review Document' button in the received email

 2. Read the document and decide your next action

 - Click 'Options' to cancel, decline, download, forward to a different signer, view an optionally added attachment or to add attachments yourself.
 See point 2.1 to learn more about these options.

 - Sign the document, follow step 3.